solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The bulk of the land area, a great part and probably the whole of the ocean floor, and materials from deep below that floor are nummulitic.

-Murray and Renard write ("Deep-Sea Deposits," p.
+Murray and Renard write (_Deep-Sea Deposits_, p.
 189): "With some doubtful exceptions, it has been impossible to recognise, in the rocks of the continents, formations identical with these pelagic deposits."
 Leaving aside the recent plankton elements of ocean deposits and the clay derived from subaerial eruptions, the whole of the rest of the clay and Red Clay seems to me to be the decomposed part of igneous rocks identical biologically and petrologically with igneous rocks on land.

 The plateau of Clee Hill or a Cornish moor are fundamentally identical with the abyssal ocean floor.
 In all three cases there is a surface layer of decomposed nummulitic rock.